-Search, analyse and present data and information,
+Search, analyse and present data and information, Decision making Criticism and self-criticism

-Decision making

 - Pathophysiology of the Respiratory System, Kidney Urinary, Digestive and Endocrine System.

 - Introduction to internak medicine.
 Basic discrimination of disease, systemic disease and syndrome.
 The concepts of diagnosis and differential diagnosis.